Get Custom Training

 Example:

-“Quote-to-Order Without the Back-and-Forth” walks inside sales through the exact rhythm of a clean quote: one sentence that names the need, an availability check with honest lead times, and a price line that shows what’s included so no one has to guess about freight or fees.
-We annotate a before/after email—first the version that reads like a puzzle, then the rewrite a customer can approve from their phone on a jobsite.
-The module ends by showing precisely where to log the quote in your CRM/ERP so the warehouse sees it the moment it becomes an order.
+Short modules walk inside sales teams through the rhythm of creating a clean quote.
+They teach writing a sentence that clearly states the customer’s need, checking availability with honest lead times and providing a price line that shows what is included so there is no confusion about freight or fees.
+The course annotates a before and after email showing how a rewritten quote can be approved quickly from a job site and it ends by showing exactly where to log the quote in the CRM or ERP so the warehouse sees it as soon as it becomes an order.

 Engaging Scenarios